 Project objective

 This project aims to implement a prototype for irrigation mapping and crop yield estimation using inputs from the scientific ECOSTRESS and PRISMA missions.
 The final aim is to develop workflows, in collaboration with the African Early Adopters and EO partner(s), that support African irrigation and food security management, as well as transfering these R&D learnings and results to African end-users and stakeholders.
-More specifically the project objectives in this project can overall be listed as:
+More specifically the objectives in this project can overall be listed as:

 Exploration of the capabilities for future operational Copernicus missions (LSTM+CHIME) to estimate ET and crop water stress.